If you seek surreal, out-of-this-world sites, you’ll love this turquoise travel destination.

-For those looking to take a dip, sadly you’re out of luck.
-As world traveler Michael Turtle states, “Whereas once you could swim in the travertines, now security guards keep a watchful eye on anyone trying to get too close.
-Other than a special swimming pool that has been constructed away from the cliffs, Pamukkale is generally to be seen but not touched these days.
+Today, tourists continue to flock to the fascinating formations—even though, as seasoned world traveler Michael Turtle explains, visitors are no longer allowed to take a dip in the turquoise pools.
+“Whereas once you could swim in the travertines, now security guards keep a watchful eye on anyone trying to get too close.
+Other than a special swimming pool that has been constructed away from the cliffs, Pamukkale is generally to be seen but not touched these days.”

 To Turtle, however, this amendment is ultimately for the best.
 “In many ways, that’s to be applauded,” he says.
 “The site is a truly remarkable natural phenomenon and it would be a pity if human interference damaged it permanently for future generations.”